 Avon claims Anew Genics Eye Treatment makes your eye area look up to 10 years younger—it doesn't.
-If you are 20, you aren't going to look 10, but regardless, even if this was a well-formulated product (it isn't), the fact is you don't need a special product labeled as an eye cream (see More Info to find out why).
+If you are 20, you aren't going to look 10, but regardless, even if this was a well-formulated product (it isn't), the fact is most eye creams aren't necessary (see More Info to find out why).

 This product contains a standard blend of slip agents and thickeners as well as some novel plant extracts and other ingredients, but taken together they don't add up to a must-have eye cream.
 The anti-aging ingredients won't remain stable and effective once this jar-packaged eye cream is opened (see More Info to learn why jar packaging is a problem).